phiresky/blog/posts/2020/sql-libs-for-typescript.md

     A different approach from the other two, it's a bit of a mix between a query builder and an ORM where you declare your model and relationships in TypeScript but filter the results with raw SQL.

-## Query Builder / ORM combinations
+## Query Builder / ORM combinations that extract types from a live database

 These all connect to a dev instance of the database at compile time or in a preprocessing step to figure out the database schema and create the TypeScript types and/or code for it.